U.S. Government Reports

 - Improve outcomes by promoting effective, culturally-appropriate, trauma-informed services that improve the short- and long-term health, safety, and well-being of victims

-Status reports are released to provide updates for every fiscal year.
+Status reports are released to provide updates.

 Department of Health and Human Services